Westminster High School (California): Overview

 The school's name and traditions are derived from Westminster Abbey in London, England.
 The school colors of red, black and white are those of the Queen's Guard, and the school's mascot, Leo the lion, is a national animal of England.
-The student government, called The House of Lords, also represents the government of England.
+The student government, called the House of Lords, also represents the government of England.
 Each ASB member serves under a minister position while the board of ASB serves under specific names representing that of England's government.
 The ASB president is referred to as the Prime Minister, ASB Vice President to Chancellor, Secretary to Minister of Records, and Treasurer to Exchequer.

 The school opened on September 10, 1959 following population growth associated with the incorporation of Westminster in 1957.
 It covers approximately 57.1 acre, including 5 acre of working farm land and is the largest school in Orange County.
 The school serves students from Johnson Middle School, Warner Middle School, and Stacey Middle School.
 In 2002 the school completed its construction and was the first school in the Orange County area that has an elevator to serve handicapped students for their two-story building located on the North side of campus.
-The new Social Studies wing can use 100% "natural lighting" making reading easier than fluorescent lighting.
-The new stadium is top notch and boasts a professional level football and soccer field along with a nine-lane polyurethane track and bleachers that hold 5,500 fans.
+The new stadium features a professional level football and soccer field along with a nine-lane polyurethane track and bleachers that hold 5,500 fans.